flojoy-ai/docs/docs/instruments-wiki/Multimeters/F.W.-Bell-5280/F.W.-Bell-5280.md

 # Create a SerialAdapter for the instrument
 adapter = SerialAdapter(port='/dev/ttyUSB0', baudrate=2400, timeout=500)

-# Create a SerialInstrument for the F.W.
+# Create a SerialInstrument object for the F.W.
 Bell 5080 Handheld Gaussmeter
 meter = SerialInstrument(adapter, name="F.W.
 Bell 5080 Handheld Gaussmeter")

 # Connect to the instrument